Algebraic Montgomery-Yang Problem: the noncyclic case: Proof of Theorem

 has 4 quotient singularities, one of type $\mathbb{C}^2/I_{m}$ at the origin, three of order 2, 3, 5 at infinity.
 The fundamental group of $S_{I_m}^0$ is $\mathfrak{A}_5$.
 By Theorem \ref{class} (1), the types of the 3 cyclic singularities are determined by the types of the 3 branches of the non-cyclic singularity.
-By Proposition \ref{mainprop1} and \ref{mainprop2}, its minimal resolution $S_{I_m}'$ can be blown down to the Hirzebruch surface $F_b$.
-Conversely, $S_{I_m}'$ can be obtained by starting with $F_b$ and blowing up inside 3 of the fibres.
-Here the 3 centers of the blowing up lie on a section of $F_b$. \end{example}
+By Proposition \ref{mainprop1} and \ref{mainprop2}, its minimal resolution $S_{I_m}'$ can be blown down to the Hirzebruch surface $F_{b-3}$, where $b$ is determined by $m$ as in Table 1.
+Conversely, $S_{I_m}'$ can be obtained by starting with $F_{b-3}$ and blowing up 3 points lying on section $s_0$ with $s_0^2=3-b$. \end{example}

-In Proposition \ref{mainprop2}, the 3 centers of the blowing up lie on a section of $F_b$ if and only if the surface $S'$ is isomorphic to $S_{I_m}'$ for some $I_m$.
 This completes the proof of (4) and (5) of Theorem \ref{class}.